SMART-Dal/LLM-Sustainability-Rater/README.md

 ```
 git clone https://github.com/SMART-Dal/LLM-Sustainability-Rater.git
 cd LLM-Sustainability-Rater
+python3 -m venv venv
+source venv/bin/activate
 pip install -e .
-cd lm_eval
 ```

-## Usage
+## Usage Steps
+- First you need to create `.env` file with your Huggingface API token in this format `HF_TOKEN=YOUR_TOKEN`.
+- `cd lm_eval`
-- First you need to configure `run_config.yaml` file to specify the models and benchmarks.
+- Then you need to configure `run_config.yaml` file to specify the models and benchmarks.
     - `model`: This tag should be set to `hf` because our main goal is to run base models without any optimizations
     - `tasks`: You can extract the list of tasks with `lm-eval --tasks list` command.
     - `model_args`: Any argument that `AutoModel.from_pretrained` of huggingface takes.